Understanding Aggression:

 assault and crimes of fear.
 The chapter also will discuss vigilante justice

 and/or injustice.
-Along with criminal aggression the chapter takes a look at
+Along with criminal aggression the chapter takes

 Chapter

-4 speaks to working with and raising children to resist violence.
-It gives
+4 speaks to working with and raising children to

-suggestions to educators and parents on how to deal with and counteract
+resist violence.
+It gives suggestions to educators and parents on how to deal

-children.
+of our children.
 The chapter reviews child tantrums, and what to do about them.

 Chapter 4 is summarized with several exercises on win-win scenarios for